 How to protect yourself from fraud if you’re looking for a new job

 Employment-related fraud is something any job-seeker should be aware of.
-The FBI’s Internet Crime Complaint Center notes that more than 16,000 people reported being victims of employment fraud in 2020, with losses of more than $59 million.
+The FBI’s Internet Crime Complaint Center link opens in a new window notes that more than 16,000 people reported being victims of employment fraud in 2020, with losses of more than $59 million.
 The good news is that there are steps you can take to greatly lessen the chances that you’ll fall victim to a scam.

 The first step in protecting yourself is understanding how employment fraud works.
 It usually involves fake job listings that are posted to popular career-search websites.
 In many cases, companies listed in the job postings are real – but the jobs themselves aren’t.
 Sometimes the scammers will even conduct fake interviews with multiple people, all in an effort to gain a victim’s trust.